codegouvfr/react-dsfr/README.md

 -   [x] No [flash of unstyled text](https://fonts.google.com/knowledge/glossary/fout).
 -   [x] [Perfect integration with all major React framework: Next.js, Create React App, Vue](https://etalab-2.gitbook.io/dsfr-react/).
 -   [ ] All [the components](https://www.systeme-de-design.gouv.fr/elements-d-interface) are implemented (0/42)
--   [ ] Three shakable, cherry pick the components you import.
+-   [x] Three shakable distribution, cherry pick the components you import.
 (It's not all in a big .js bundle)
 -   [ ] Optional integration with [MUI](https://mui.com/).
 If you use MUI components they will be automatically adapted to look like [DSFR components](https://www.systeme-de-design.gouv.fr/elements-d-interface).
 -   [ ] Enable CSS in JS by providing a `useTheme()` hooks that exposes the correct colors options and decision